In today’s world ‘The Cloud’ is a well-known term but if you were asked to explain what it is and how it all works, could you?

 One of the big advantages of cloud computing is that it’s so accessible - you just need an internet connection - but this can also mean it’s easier for those unauthorised to access your data and systems.
 Misconfigured settings or poor password security can lead to accounts being hijacked and attackers gaining access into your organisation, often without your knowledge.

 It’s important to bear in mind that insider threat is still at large too, with 61% of organisations experiencing 20 incidents of insider attack a year.
-Employees working remotely feel unsupervised, able to do what they like, so properly monitoring and managing access and activity within your cloud services is vital for avoiding insider attacks.
+Employees working remotely feel unsupervised, able to do what they like, so properly monitoring and managing access and activity within your cloud services, whether you're a small or large organisation, is vital for avoiding insider attacks.

 One has to consider the state of security of data that exists on a local server in comparison.
 While cloud services will often require biometrics to get into a data centre and will have a host of other controls in place, your on-premise data could just be sitting on a desk in the corner of your office or in a poorly secured server room.
 Your cloud service provider wants to avoid a data loss incident as much as you, so they will handle most security measures, implementing controls that will be far better than what most SMEs would be able to deliver themselves.